-The granddaddy of on-line gaming or MMORP (massively multiple on-line role playing) is World of Warcraft (WOWC).
+The granddaddy of online gaming or MMORPG (massively multiple online role-playing) is World of Warcraft (WOW).
 This one game generates about a billion dollars a year in subscriptions, and an unknown amount of additional money in “commerce,” from its 12 million users.
 If you’re the kind of person who spends a lot of time on WOWC, you will eventually need to kill an enchanted dragon or go on a quest for some rare object.
-To get that object you could spend months performing time consuming tasks, or you could simply buy that object from someone.
+To get that object you could spend months performing time-consuming tasks, or you could simply buy that object from someone.
 Not too long ago you would pay fantasy world currency for fantasy world products; today, you pull out your credit card and pay real money.
-Virtually all of these transaction pass through PayPal.
+Virtually all of these transactions pass through PayPal.

 These fantasy auctions are largely innocent, criminal history tells us that every big criminal scheme was based on a smaller, earlier version.
 In our last blog, we discussed Al Capone’s use of prohibition to develop an immense criminal empire.
 We know that eBay has a history of supporting petty theft and unethical behavior, but current law holds the seller… not the auction house… responsible for crimes.
 Based on other crimes, it’s not hard to imagine that small sums of illicit money are moving through fantasy auctions.
 Role-playing sites are growing very quickly, and the opportunity to hide and launder money will grow along with these sites.
 The combination of MMORPG sites, little regulation of eBay and the money moving capacity of PayPal we have a platform to accomplish very sophisticated money laundering.
 Because banks can be unknowingly enmeshed in these transactions, financial institutions need to understand how eBay is evolving and if it is creating a backdoor for criminals to move money through international banks.